marcinbiegun/docker-sendy/README.md

 # Docker-Sendy

 Docker-compose config for running [Sendy](https://sendy.co).

-It contains PHP, MySql, Nginx (rewrite rules included), SSL support.
+It contains:

+* PHP + MySQL + NGNiX stack,

+and a few adjustments requried by Sendy:

+* URL rewrite rules as NGNiX config,
+* additional PHP extensions,
+* MySQL sql_mode without ONLY_FULL_GROUP_BY.

 ## Installation